Naxrin/Better-PUI/about.md

 But anyway it's already here.

 The options button in this UI is preserved for future update, I know it being there for the only transparency option is a little funny.

-No iOS support for now
+No iOS support for now, and I'm afraid this mod is total meaningless except for Android players.